-Elizabeth Mitchell, an early member of the cooperative, is moving on from her position at Sassafras.
+Elizabeth Mitchell, who joined the cooperative in 2014, is moving on from her position at Sassafras.
 Elizabeth played a central role in the creation of Sassafras and what it is today.
 We are forever indebted to her.

 Elizabeth is a wonderful frontend developer, project planner, and anti-oppressive culture maven.
 We at Sassafras will miss so much of what she brought to the coop including her joyful spirit, cooperative chops, and technical skill.
 We say farewell with deep gratitude and well-wishes for what is ahead.
 The photo is of our virtual farewell and celebration party, where we played games and collaboratively drew the picture shown.
 The following is a collection of writings for Elizabeth from our members that speak to her collective impact on Sassafras.

 Elizabeth – I will miss day to day pairing with you on code, client communication, and workload planning so much.
 What I cherish most of all that you have taught me is to bring grace into my work.
 You have taught Sassafras as an organization how to build a caring, joyful workplace and how to move at a sustainable pace.
 Your leadership has gotten projects I’m on, and Sassafras as a whole, unstuck countless times.
 I will miss and try to carry forward your knack for asking the right questions, and seeing needs, possibilities, and solutions.
 It is easy to say it is hard to imagine Sassafras without you.
 But instead, in building our organizational norms and habits, planning tools, project portfolio, and client relationships day after day, writing policy, and bringing out the best in Sassafras and co-workers, you have given Sassafras what we need to move forward.
 I’m so excited for what you will continue to make happen for others, our communities, and most importantly, your incredible self.